NotestQ/ItemLibrary/README.md

 # ItemLibrary

-ItemLibrary handles ID assignment for Items and its derivative classes, creates an easy to use shop API &amp; much more
+ItemLibrary handles ID assignment for Items and its derivative classes.

+## Dependencies
+This mods depends on ConfigSync and Mycelium